jeka-dev/working-examples/multi-techno/README.md

 The functionality of this showcase project is a "magic formula" : it just computes a number according an hard-coded function (called "magic formula") and an input number.

 * [core](./core) project actually do compute the "magic formula".
-Ituses in turn the [utility](./utility) project to accomplish some parts of the computing.
+It uses in turn the [utility](./utility) project to accomplish some parts of the computing.

 * [client-swing](./client-swing) project offers a Swing graphical interface for computing magic formula.